 5. VLC Player

-VLC Player is a software tool developed by a non-profit organization composed by volunteers, so you can enjoy its many features for free.
+VLC Player is a software tool developed by a non-profit organization composed of volunteers so that you can enjoy its many features for free.
 It runs on all operating systems, it plays most codecs without needing codec packs, and it performs media conversion and streaming.
-Subtitles need to be enabled by the users and they can easily be adjusted.
+Subtitles need to be enabled by the users, and they can easily be adjusted.

-A new media player, Kantaris is currently at version 0.7.7 and it continues to be improved.
+A new media player, Kantaris, is currently at version 0.7.7, and it continues to be improved.
 It is suitable for beginners and experienced users as well, depending on each user’s needs.
 It contains many functions and nice visualization effects when playing audio files.
-Kantaris also finds subtitles online and synchronizes them to the video file.
-A unique feature is that subtitles character encoding is identified so characters are displayed the right way.
+Kantaris also finds subtitles online and synchronizes them with the video file.
+A unique feature is that subtitles character encoding is identified, so characters are displayed the right way.

-GOM Media Player is a free utility which has drawn attention from its beginning and which has fulfilled the enthusiasts’ expectations.
-After a fast and easy installing process, you will be able to access GOM’s attractive and intuitive interface.
+GOM Media Player is a free utility that has drawn attention from its beginning and has fulfilled its expectations.
+After a fast and easy installing process, you will access GOM’s attractive and intuitive interface.
 It is a good playlist manager, it renders almost all formats, and each version comes with improved subtitle support for optimal user experience.

-An excellent free media player for Windows and Linux, SMPlayer is certified as 100% free of spyware, adware and viruses.
+An excellent free media player for Windows and Linux, SMPlayer is certified as 100% free of spyware, adware, and viruses.
 Compared to other similar applications, it allows you to view YouTube clips directly from the main window.
-It is equipped with all the features of a top-notch modern media player – user friendliness, creating and managing playlists, enhancement tools and a subtitle finder which searches through Internet subtitles data bases and ensures a perfect movie watching night.
+It is equipped with all the features of a top-notch modern media player – user-friendliness, creating and managing playlists, enhancement tools, and a subtitle finder that searches through Internet subtitles databases and ensures a perfect night for watching movies.

 9. Zoom Player

 Lightweight, free, and flexible – these are the main assets of Zoom Player.
-There is almost no format it can’t play (video, audio and image) and no user that can’t handle it.
-When you shift to the audio mode, the player automatically turns off the preview mode so you don’t clutter your desktop with unused space.
+There is almost no format it can’t play (video, audio, and image), and no user can’t handle it.
+When you shift to the audio mode, the player automatically turns off the preview mode, so you don’t clutter your desktop with unused space.
 Zoom Player has xySubFilter support for complete resolution subtitle playing when rendering lower resolution videos, plus that you will enjoy many subtitle customization options.

-Banshee is open-source and it started as a music player for Linux.
-It evolved and nowadays it plays both music and videos, it handles podcasts and radio streams.
-It imports media fast and it features support for embedded and external-file subtitles.
+Banshee is open-source, and it started as a music player for Linux.
+It evolved, and nowadays, it plays both music and videos.
+The program handles podcasts and radio streams.
+It imports media fast, and it features support for embedded and external-file subtitles.
 It usually comes pre-installed with Ubuntu.
 It is more than a basic media player; it is also a media management system.
 To sum it app, Banshee is also lightweight and easy to use, compulsory conditions for any modern media player.